-Make your love of dance part of your college degree.
-The minor in Dance Appreciation and Practice gives students a foundation in dance history, choreography, kinesiology, and technique, preparing them for creative endeavors and increasing self-awareness and self-confidence.
+The Dance Appreciation and Practice minor gives students a foundation in dance history, choreography, kinesiology, and technique, preparing them for creative endeavors and increasing self-awareness and self-confidence.

-While the College of Visual and Performing Arts offers dance classes that are only for students who have auditioned and been accepted to the major, the Dance Appreciation and Practice minor lets students continue their engagement with dance while they pursue other areas of study.
+While the College of Visual and Performing Arts offers dance classes only for students who have auditioned, this minor allows students to continue their engagement with dance while they pursue other areas of study.

 The Dance Appreciation and Practice minor requires 18 credits, including 3 required classes and electives based on interests and skill level.
 Classes include choreography, western dance, ballet, modern, kinesiology, wellness, and other forms of dance.
 Through Independent Study, students may deepen their exploration of pedagogy, somatics, or cultural dance forms.
 More information on academic requirements available in the Syracuse University Course Catalog.